vitoriagarcia/twitter_pipeline_airflow/README.md

 ## 6 Save the credentials in this folder

-## 7 Connect it via SSH executing the command that starts with
+## 7 In the AWS Console, click in 'Connect' and run the SSH command that starts with
 ```bash
 ssh -i "your-key-name.pem"
 ```